Russian opposition figure Navalny in coma after poisoning

 “He is in a coma in grave condition,” she said on Twitter.

-She also told the Echo Moskvy radio station that Navalny was sweating and asked her to talk to him so that he could “focus on a sound of a voice.”
+She also told the Echo Moskvy radio station that during the flight Navalny was sweating and asked her to talk to him so that he could “focus on a sound of a voice.”
 He then went to the bathroom and lost consciousness.

-Yarmysh said the politician must have consumed something from tea he drank earlier in the morning.
+Yarmysh said the politician must have consumed something from tea he drank earlier in the morning at an airport cafe before boarding the plane.

 “Doctors are saying the toxin was absorbed quicker with hot liquid,” she tweeted, adding that Navalny’s team called police to the hospital.